lxing532/Dialogue-Topic-Segmenter/data/README.md

 ## 💡 Contributing and Future Plans
 > We plan to continually expand and update this dataset collection.
 If you have developed or discovered new datasets relevant to dialogue topic segmentation, we welcome your contributions by pull request:
 > 1. **Format Syncing:** Format your dataset to match our standard structure and submit it.
 > 2. **Original Data Submission:** If format conversion is challenging and you don't have time for it, feel free to submit the original dataset.
-We will assist in aligning it with our standard format.
+We will assist in aligning it with the standard format we use here.